best ramen cookbooks for a taste of Japan

 It’s not a serious ramen cookbook and that’s the point.
 Broths like Shio, Shoyu, Miso, and Tonkotsu are covered in a fun and light-hearted way.
 You won’t learn as much about ramen making as with a typical ramen cookbook, but you’ll learn all the basics (and be very entertained throughout).
 And the recipes inside are good – really good.

 101 Things To Do With Ramen Noodles needs to be on every college student’s bookshelf.
-Whilst some of the recipes in this book are a bit too adventurous for my palette, Toni Patrick is incredibly creative and invents a multitude of ways to enjoy instant ramen.
+Whilst some of the recipes in this book are a bit too adventurous for my palate, Toni Patrick is incredibly creative and invents a multitude of ways to enjoy instant ramen.
 Think beer noodles and chicken Alfredo and tuna noodle casserole.

 Most of the ramen cookbooks on this list cover traditional ramen, but 101 Things To Do With Ramen is all about cheap, Americanized-upgrades to instant noodles (and as a former student, I’m not complaining – we need more books like this).